 By Cat Wayne.
 Last Updated 25th October 2023.
 In this guide, we will explore the question, “Can you sue a pharmacy for the wrong prescription?”.
 Taking the wrong medication, or the wrong dosage of medication, can have significant negative effects on your physical and mental health.

 Through our guide, we will explore the criteria that your case must meet in order to form the basis of a valid pharmacy error claim.
 We’ll also discuss how a pharmacy error could occur and what to do if a pharmacy gives you the wrong medication in the UK if you want to start a medical negligence claim.

 We will also discuss compensation in medical negligence claims, and the types of compensation that you could receive if your case were to succeed.
 Finally, our guide will explore the benefits of working with a No Win No Fee solicitor on your claim.

 Our advisors are here to help if you’d like to learn more about making a medication error claim.
 For a free evaluation of your case, contact us today by:

 Select A Section

-- A Guide On If You Could Sue A Pharmacy For Giving You The Wrong Prescription
+- Can You Sue A Pharmacy For Giving You The Wrong Prescription?

 - How The Dispensing Of The Wrong Prescription Could Happen